navigating-the-darkweb/navigating-the-darkweb/docs/chapter4_hyphanet.rst

 .. note::

    It is possible to manage the indexes (add more or delete existing ones) for the search.
-However, the more indexes there are, the longer the search will take.
+The more indexes there are, the longer the search will take.

 Freesites Connectivity Graph
 ----------------------------